 “I didn’t really figure out what was happening for a bit when the big guy stood up in front of us,” Larry reported.
 “Eventually I moved since I couldn’t see.
 I was concerned about the woman in the back that looked like they were getting physical.
 Hoping she did not get hurt.
 I took one picture and they started to block me.
 I just took one pic.”

-Faye Wollaeger was the lady in back; she attended this public meeting with her son, a recent graduate of West High School.
+A Madison mother attended this public meeting with her son, a recent Madison high school graduate.
 She is pictured on this morning’s front page of the Wisconsin State Journal.

 They followed her son!

 The mother reported to this roadside stand, just hours after the event:

 I’m sure you witnessed what happened to me at the school board meeting today.
 I was assaulted by a woman there who tore my phone from my hand and threw it to the floor.
 Funny thing was, I was actually filming YOU so that you would have documentary evidence of the harassment that you received at the meeting!
 Just so you know, I did file a police report.
 My son was also followed from the meeting to his ultimate frisbee game afterward by one of those creeps.
 The police have been informed of that, too, and my son got the guy’s license plate number.